duongthienchi1612/sorting_hat/README.md

 # sorting_hat

-Sorting hat Hogwarts - Harry Potter
+Sorting Hat Hogwarts - Harry Potter

-The application allows answer quiz questions to be sorted into one of the Hogwarts houses from the Harry Potter universe.
+The application allows users to sort quiz questions into one of the Hogwarts houses from the Harry Potter universe.

 Home Screen